WKMJ-TV

 WKMJ-TV (channel 68) is a PBS member television station in Louisville, Kentucky, United States.
 It is the flagship station for KET2, the second television service of Kentucky Educational Television (KET), which is owned by the Kentucky Authority for Educational Television.
-KET2 originates from KET's main studios at the O. Leonard Press Telecommunications Center in Lexington; in Louisville, KET has offices and production studios in the American Life Building at 471 West Main Street.
+KET2 originates from KET's main studios at the O. Leonard Press Telecommunications Center on Cooper Drive in Lexington; in Louisville, KET has offices and production studios in the American Life Building at 471 West Main Street.
 Its transmitter tower is near Floyds Knobs, Indiana.

 History

 As KET's original Louisville station

 When Kentucky Educational Television began broadcasting in 1968, it was built to provide the widest statewide coverage with the fewest transmitters possible.
 Network officials expected that the transmitters in Elizabethtown (WKZT-TV, channel 23) and Owenton (WKON-TV, channel 54) would provide sufficient service in the Louisville area.
 Reception, however, was poorer than expected, prompting KET in March 1969 to announce plans to file for UHF channel 68 and strike a deal with NBC affiliate WAVE-TV (channel 3) for a new tower, which would also house a stronger transmitter for independently owned educational station WKPC-TV (channel 15).
 The station, with the callsign WKMJ (the -TV suffix was added in 1983), began test broadcasts on August 17, 1970, and full service began two weeks later.
 Channel 68 originally went off the air when the rest of the KET network was airing the same programming as WKPC-TV.
 Duplication remained low, and at the end of 1982, an agreement was reached for WKPC-TV to be the primary PBS outlet in Louisville.

 However, after this arrangement, duplication returned.
 In 1995, after WKPC-TV experienced a series of financial reversals caused by for-profit ventures intended to bolster station income, talks about a merger between WKPC-TV and KET began, with the stronger channel 15 becoming KET's primary station in Louisville.
 An agreement was reached in December 1996, by which KET acquired certain technical assets, including the license, and the land to the Floyds Knobs tower it still shared with WKPC-TV.